mrocklin/blog/_posts/work/2014-12-27-Towards-OOC.md

 >>> import dask
 >>> dask.get(d, 'x')
 1
->>> dask.get(d, 'y')
+>>> dask.get(d, 'y')  # Triggers computation
 2
->>> dask.get(d, 'z')
+>>> dask.get(d, 'z')  # Triggers computation
 12
 {% endhighlight %}

-Although in principle this could be executed by a variety of different implementations with various solutions for distributed computing, caching, etc..
+In principle this could be executed by a variety of different implementations each with different solutions for distributed computing, caching, etc..

 Dask also includes convenience functions to help build this graph.